The Sky Turned Bruised-Purple Again

 The Insulin Rule: Identifying Your 'Critical Loads'

-Managing the 'Power Budget'
+The Reality of the 'Power Budget'

 The WFH Struggle: Keeping the Internet Alive